Skip to navigation Skip to content

 2

-Funeral investments pay interest so the total investment may be worth more than the Indexed Funeral Bond Allowable Limit (IFBAL) due to accumulated interest payments.
-Provided the original amount INVESTED by the customer does not exceed the IFBAL, the funeral investment remains exempt.
+Funeral investments pay interest so the total investment may be worth more than the Indexed Funeral Bond Allowable Limit (IFBAL) due to accumulated interest payments or bonuses.
+Provided the original amount Invested by the customer does not exceed the IFBAL, the funeral investment remains exempt.

 • Source: